“There has to be a way.”

 Nancy realized that how we DRESS directly impacts how we FEEL.
 Our confidence is directly linked to the way we perceive ourselves.
 When we look good, we feel and perform better.1

 Though the clothing line was not developed in time for Bo to be able to benefit, there are so many other loved ones who can.
-Currently, one in five Americans adults live with some type of disability.
+Currently, one in four Americans adults live with some type of disability.
 Smart Adaptive Clothing was developed for all those with any kind of difference—be it physical or otherwise—that requires the easy fasten, effortless style this line provides.
 “Everyone deserves independence and dignity,” says Nancy.
 “And that’s what Smart Adaptive Clothing is all about.”
 Because it turns out, that when there is enough motivation, compassion and inspiration, there IS another way.

 1 Inc. magazine: June 8, 2017 Research Shows That The Clothes Actually Change The Way you Perform, Scientific American: Jan 1, 2016 Dress for Success: How Clothes Influence Our Performance, MDPI March 2018: Exploring Clothing as a Barrier to Workplace Participation Faced by People Living with Disabilities, Disability and Rehabilitation January 2016: Apparel Related participation barriers: ability, adaptation and engagement, Applied Ergonomics 2017: Clothing-related barriers experienced by people with mobility disabilities and impairments.